 This post is not a clear-cut walkthrough on how to scrape the data we need.
 Instead, it's me taking you along the proces of finding the dataset.
 The considerations, attempts and the plan B's while trying to achieve the goal.
 Don't expect unicorns 🦄 and rainbows 🌈!

 Nonetheless I was curious as to how much data they have and if it was possible to see into this dataset somehow.
 I opened up their website and pulled up the Inspector in Chrome.
 Searching for "Leffe Blond" gave me 50 more results than I expected so I assume their data set is quite HUGE.
 However, by monitoring the Network Requests I couldn't find anything useful which means they render the results on the backend.
-That's a ~~shame~~ challenge.
+That's a shame challenge.

-However, I noticed the Search box in the top right and when I started typing I realized there were realtime results, being fetched by API calls going out to an Angolia service.
+However, I noticed the Search box in the top right and when I started typing I realized there were realtime results, being fetched by API calls going out to an Algolia service.
 Good stuff.

-Untappd's Algolia Search Untappd's Algolia Search
+Untappd's Algolia Search

 So, looking at the Network Inspection tab again we can see a call is done to an URL like this: